 Just a few minutes looking up at the trees makes my soul feel a little bit more quiet and at ease.

 In Japan, there’s a term for this kind of medicine: shinrin-yoku.
 It means forest bathing.
 Some doctors prescribe Japanese forest bathing to their patients because it’s been proven to lower blood pressure, boost the immune system, and so many other good things.

 Isn’t it interesting how the tiniest actions—like taking one deep breath, or drinking one glass of water, or stepping into nature for a few minutes—can make such a big difference to our health and wellbeing?

 Our self-care does not have to be big and showy.

 Quiet action on our own behalf can be deeply powerful.

 And speaking of tiny, powerful things…

 If you haven’t checked it out yet, I recently released a new class.
 It’s free.
-It’s called The Tiny Little Self-Care Class.
+It’s called Care in Action.
 Get all the details and sign up here.